 An intracellular stimulating electrode is similar to a shunt in the sense that both are localized sources of current that are modeled as point processes.
-However, the current from a stimulating electrode is not generated by an opening in the cell membrane but instead is injected directly into the cell.
+However, the current from a stimulating electrode is not generated by an opening in the cell membrane, but instead is injected directly into the cell.
 This particular model of a stimulating electrode (Listing 9.3) has the additional difference that the current changes discontinuously, i.e. it is a pulse with distinct start and stop times.

-This mechanism is identical to the built-in IClamp.
-Calling it IClamp1 allows the reader to test and modify it without conflict with the existing IClamp point process.
+This mechanism is identical to NEURON's built-in IClamp.
+Calling it IClamp1 allows the reader to test and modify it without conflicting with the existing IClamp point process.

 This model of a current clamp generates a rectangular current pulse whose amplitude amp in nanoamperes, start time del in milliseconds, and duration dur in milliseconds are all adjustable by the user.
-Furthermore, these parameters are individually adjustable for each separate instance of this mechanism.
-Therefore they are declared as RANGE variables.
+Furthermore, these parameters need to be individually adjustable for each separate instance of this mechanism, so they appear in a RANGE statement.

 The current i delivered by IClamp1 is declared in the NEURON block to make it available for examination.
 The ELECTRODE\CURRENT statement has two important consequences: positive values of i will depolarize the cell (in contrast to the hyperpolarizing effect of positive transmembrane currents), and when the extracellular mechanism is present there will be a change in the extracellular potential vext.
-Extracellular fields are discussed further in Chapter X.